 In many cases you do not need to show up to court if you find a professional lawyer to represent you.

 By seeking legal assistance from a setting-aside or expungement law firm, you can greatly increase your chances to have your record set aside.
-We therefore recommend the professional and swift services of the law firm www.recordgone.com.
-They are setting-aside legal specialists and will do whatever is in their power to assist you.
+You can take a free online eligibility test provided by recordgone.com to see if you are eligible to clear your record.